Team America: World Police

-Team America: World Police is a 2004 adult puppet comedy film directed by Trey Parker from a screenplay co-written with Matt Stone and Pam Brady.
-Parker and Stone also star, alongside Kristen Miller, Masasa Moyo, Daran Norris, Phil Hendrie, Maurice LaMarche, Chelsea Marguerite, Jeremy Shada and Fred Tatasciore.
-The film satirizes action film archetypes, American militarism, and the global implications of the politics of the United States.
-It follows the titular paramilitary police force, who recruit a Broadway actor to assist in saving the world from Kim Jong-il and his conspiracy of Islamic terrorists and liberal Hollywood actors.
+Team America: World Police is a 2004 puppetry comedy film directed by Trey Parker, who co-wrote it with Matt Stone and Pam Brady.
+Parker and Stone also star alongside Kristen Miller, Masasa Moyo, Daran Norris, Phil Hendrie, Maurice LaMarche, Jeremy Shada, and Fred Tatasciore.
+A satire of action film archetypes, American militarism, and the foreign policy of the United States, the film follows the titular international counterterrorism force, which recruits a Broadway actor to assist in saving the world from Kim Jong Il and his coalition of Islamic terrorists and liberal Hollywood actors.

-Team America: World Police intertwines puppetry and miniature effects in a manner similar to Gerry Anderson's Supermarionation, known for its use in the TV series Thunderbirds, although Stone and Parker were not fans of that show.
-The duo worked on the script with former South Park writer Brady for nearly two years.
-The film had a troubled production, with assorted technical problems regarding the puppets and the scheduling extremes of finishing on time.
-The crew came into routine conflict with the Motion Picture Association of America, which returned the film multiple times with an NC-17 rating due to an explicit sex scene involving puppets.
+The film intertwines puppetry and miniature effects in a manner similar to Supermarionation, known for its use in the television series Thunderbirds, although Stone and Parker were not fans of that show.
+They worked on the script with Brady, a former South Park writer, for nearly two years.
+The film had a troubled production, with various technical problems regarding the puppets and the scheduling extremes of finishing in time for its theatrical release.
+It also came into routine conflict with the Motion Picture Association of America, which returned the film multiple times with an NC-17 rating due to an explicit sex scene involving puppets.

-Team America: World Police premiered at the Denver Film Festival on October 14, 2004, and was released theatrically in the United States on the following date by Paramount Pictures.
-It has received mostly positive reviews and grossed over $51 million worldwide on a $32 million budget.
+Team America: World Police premiered at the Grauman's Chinese Theater in Los Angeles, California on October 11, 2004, and was released in the United States on October 15, by Paramount Pictures.
+The film received generally positive reviews from critics and grossed over $51 million worldwide on a $32 million budget.